-The following graph sets forth the hypothetical back-tested performance of the Index based on the hypothetical back-tested weekly closing levels of the Index from January 3, 2014 through August 12, 2016, and the historical performance of the Index based on the weekly historical closing levels of the Index from August 19, 2016 through December 27, 2019.
-The Index was established on August 16, 2016, as represented by the vertical line in the following graph.
-All data to the left of that vertical line reflect hypothetical back-tested performance of the Index.
-All data to the right of that vertical line reflect actual historical performance of the Index.
-The closing level of the Index on December 27, 2019 was 398.784.
-We obtained the closing levels above and below from the Bloomberg Professional[®] service ("Bloomberg"), without independent verification.
+The following graph sets forth the hypothetical back-tested performance of the Index based on the hypothetical back-tested weekly closing levels of the Index from January 8, 2016 through August 12, 2016 and the historical performance of the Index based on the weekly closing levels of the Index from August 19, 2016 through January 22, 2021.
+The Index was established on August 16, 2016.
+The closing level of the Index on January 26, 2021 was 387.374.
+We obtained the closing levels above and below from Bloomberg, without independent verification.

-The data for the hypothetical back-tested performance of the Index set forth in the following graph are purely theoretical and do not represent the actual historical performance of the Index.
-See "Selected Risk Considerations - Risks Relating to the Index - Hypothetical Back-Tested Data Relating to the Index Do Not Represent Actual Historical Data and Are Subject to Inherent Limitations" above.
+The hypothetical back-tested performance set forth in the following graph was calculated on materially the same basis on which the performance of the Index is now calculated, but the data for the hypothetical back-tested performance are purely theoretical and do not represent the actual historical performance of the Index.
+See "Selected Risk Considerations - Risks Relating to the Index - Hypothetical Back-Tested Data Relating to the Index Do Not Represent Actual Historical Data and Are Subject to Inherent Limitations."

-The hypothetical back-tested and historical closing levels of the Index should not be taken as an indication of future performance, and no assurance can be given as to the closing level of the Index on the Pricing Date or the Observation Date.
-There can be no assurance that the performance of the Index will result in a payment at maturity in excess of your principal amount.
+The hypothetical back-tested and historical closing levels of the Index should not be taken as an indication of future performance, and no assurance can be given as to the closing level of the Index on the Observation Date.
+We cannot give you assurance that the performance of the Index will result in a payment at maturity in excess of your principal amount.